A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning

 However, during online finetuning, both state and action distribution shifts occur since agents may encounter unfamiliar state-action regimes that fall outside of the support of the dataset.
 Worse still, as the proposed optimistic exploration strategy follows the principle of optimism in the face of uncertainty, the state-action distribution shift may be further exacerbated.
 Preliminary experiments from \cite{br, o3f, apl} show that this may erase the good initialization obtained from offline pretraining.

 To tackle the state-action distribution shift issue, we propose an adaptive exploitation method with OOD sample identification.
 The underlying idea is developed from the observations in previous works \cite{br, o3f, apl} that finetuning with continual offline RL objectives typically derives stable but limited performance, while finetuning with online RL objectives typically derives unstable performance due to the distribution shift caused by OOD state-action pairs.
 Therefore, we propose a novel approach that leverages the benefits of both objectives by utilizing conservative offline RL objectives for state-action pairs with high uncertainty while aggressive online RL objectives for state-action pairs with low uncertainty.
-As shown in Eq.~\eqref{formalization}, offline RL objectives consist of a standard online RL objective $\mathcal{L}_{\mathcal{F}}(\Theta)$ and a regularizer $\mathcal{R}_{\mathcal{F}}(\Theta)$.
+As shown in Eq. (\ref{formalization}), offline RL objectives consist of a standard online RL objective $\mathcal{L}_{\mathcal{F}}(\Theta)$ and a regularizer $\mathcal{R}_{\mathcal{F}}(\Theta)$.
 Thus, we can derive the objectives for adaptive exploitation by introducing an uncertainty-guided OOD sample identifier $\mathcal{I}(s,a)$: